Fire Control & Emergency Rescue Perth · Melbourne · Darwin · Longford

 ERGT’s Undertake Fire Control and Emergency Rescue (FCER) course covers the skills and knowledge required to function as a member of an Emergency Response Team (ERT) in order to respond to fire emergencies in onshore and/or offshore facilities.

 Individuals who undertake the fire emergency training course will learn, as a normal part of their workplace duties, to work with team members to coordinate the required response to a fire emergency, select and use emergency equipment, and conduct search and rescue according to procedures.

-ERGT Australia’s Fire Control and Emergency Training course is available through corporate group bookings at our Perth, Melbourne and Darwin Safety Training Centres.
+ERGT Australia’s Fire Control and Emergency Training course is available through corporate group bookings at our Perth, Melbourne, Longford and Darwin Safety Training Centres.
 Please enquire for more information.

 The expected learning outcomes for the Nationally Recognised Training unit PMAWHS213 Undertake fire control and emergency rescue are: